gsdlab/clafer/README.md

 `clafer model.cfr -m alloy -m json -m html -m graph --self-contained --show-references --no-stats`

-The mode `-m alloy42` is only the default mode if no other modes are given.
-When other modes are given, the mode `-m alloy42` must be added explicitly if needed.
+The mode `-m alloy` is only the default mode if no other modes are given.
+When other modes are given, the mode `-m alloy` must be added explicitly if needed.

 Additionally, `[OPTIONS]` can also be specified directly in the model file by inserting the following compiler directive as the first line of the file: